Skip to main content

 The body’s primary system for managing threats is the Hypothalamic-Pituitary-Adrenal (HPA) axis.
 Think of it as the command and control center for your stress response.
 When faced with a demand ∞ whether it’s a physical danger or the psychological weight of a mandated health screening ∞ the hypothalamus signals the pituitary gland, which in turn signals the adrenal glands to release cortisol.

 This powerful hormone is essential in the short term, preparing the body for immediate action.
 A program that feels coercive, however, keeps this system in a state of chronic activation, continuously sending alarm signals that were designed for brief, acute emergencies.
-This sustained elevation of is where the physiological cost begins to accumulate.
+This sustained elevation of cortisol is where the physiological cost begins to accumulate.

 The Biological Meaning of Voluntary